 In this outing, the devious agents of SPECTRE contrive a plan to steal a Russian encryption device by pitting British and Russian agents against each other.
 In the process, they plan to eliminate Bond (Connery), in revenge for thwarting them in the first Bond film, Dr. No. The plan?
 Lure British intelligence into sending Bond to Istanbul, where former KGB agent Rosa Klebb (Lotte Lenya), now working for SPECTRE, has tricked unwitting embassy clerk Tatiana Romanova (Daniela Bianchi) into serving as bait.
 Although British intelligence suspects it’s a trap, the device is too good a prize not to pursue, and Bond is sent in to investigate.
 In the process, he and Tatiana fall for each other, even as they unravel the SPECTRE conspiracy and attempt to carry out the recovery of the device.

-Refreshingly, I found From Russia with Love somewhat less cartoonish than most of the Bond films I’ve seen — which isn’t to say it isn’t still wish-fulfillment spy fantasy, filled with ridiculous action sequences and casual sexism.
+Refreshingly, I found From Russia with Love somewhat less cartoonish than most of the Bond films I’ve seen.
+This isn’t to say it isn’t still wish-fulfillment spy fantasy, filled with ridiculous action sequences and casual sexism.
 Connery is engaging in the lead, Bianchi makes a fetching Bond girl, and there’s formidable villainy from Robert Shaw.
-And as usual there’s plenty of gorgeous international scenery on display.
+As usual there’s plenty of gorgeous international scenery on display.